-The Ashmole core curriculum at Key Stage 4 provides the breadth and range of qualifications to prepare students for a highly competitive, diverse and ever changing higher education system and employment market.
+The Ashmole core curriculum at Key Stage 4 provides the breadth and range of qualifications to prepare students for a highly competitive, diverse and ever changing further education system and employment market.

 Students follow a curriculum which allows them to gain GCSE qualifications in subjects which facilitate access to the full range of higher education institutions.
-Most students will be expected to study a language and almost all students should select a humanities subject from either Geography or History alongside the core compulsory subjects; English, Maths and Science.
-This combination of subjects is known as the EBacc and provides students with greater opportunities in further education and increases the likelihood that a pupil will stay on in full-time education.
+Most students will be expected to study a language and a humanities subject from either Geography or History alongside the core compulsory subjects; English, Mathematics and Science.
+These subjects, collectively known as the English Baccalaureate (Ebacc), open up greater opportunities in further education and are considered essential to many degrees.